Best holiday rental deals in Cornwall

 The Weather in Cornwall

 Located in the most southwesterly point of England, Cornwall is unusual in that it only has one city, Truro.
-However, the charm of such a rural landscape is clear, with large stretches of Cornwall's coastline protected as Areas of Outstanding Natural Beauty.
+However, it has a number of famous towns and villages which draw large crowds of visitors, especially in summer.
+The charm of its rural landscape is also clear, with large stretches of Cornwall's coastline protected as Areas of Outstanding Natural Beauty.

-The most popular type of holiday letting in Cornwall is a cottage.
+Many visitors to Cornwall choose to rent a holiday cottage - the perfect way to enjoy the county's traditional charm.
 With hundreds to choose from, it will be easy to find your dream holiday home.
-The most common areas to rent are along the North coast, in towns such as Newquay and Port Isaac.
+The most common areas to rent a cottage are along the North coast, in towns such as Newquay and Port Isaac.
 The real benefit of choosing a Cornwall holiday letting is that it allows for a truly authentic Cornish experience.
 This is ideal for those who prefer to organise their holiday independently.

 Art and culture in Cornwall